The Ultimate In Birding Tours

 (It is generally easy to incorporate Kota Kinabalu into your international tickets if you are flying with Malaysian Airlines, but if you are arranging your international flights yourself and would find it easier if we arranged your regional flights for you, we will be pleased to assist.)

-From Kota Kinabalu, we will transfer to the town of Ranau, situated to the east of Mount Kinabalu, for an overnight stay.
+From Kota Kinabalu, we will transfer via Ranau to the town of Telupid for a two nights stay.

-Borneo: Sabah Pheasants & Sarawak: Day 2 This morning we will set out early and visit an area in the Crocker Range where we have a good chance of seeing both Crimson-headed Partridge (or Bloodhead) and Red-breasted Partridge.
+Borneo: Sabah Pheasants & Sarawak: Days 4-5 One morning we will set out early and visit an area in the Crocker Range where we have a good chance of seeing both Crimson-headed Partridge (or Bloodhead) and Red-breasted Partridge.

-Another amazing visitor to the hides is the spectacular Great Argus pheasant with its enormous tail!
+Two other amazing visitors to the hides are the wonderful but shy little Crested Partridge (or Roulroul) and the spectacular Great Argus pheasant with its enormous tail!

 Other species that regularly occur at the hides/blinds include such Bornean endemics as the dazzling Bornean Banded Pitta and Dayak Blue Flycatcher, plus the perky Short-tailed Babbler.